996938039a-droid/996938039a-droid.github.io/_posts/2026-02-07-affective-economy-explained.md

   Human attention has reached a biological ceiling.
 As screen time saturates globally, economic value is shifting away from capturing attention toward quantifying emotional response.
 This article presents a data-driven, first-principles analysis of the rise of the affective economy—where emotion, not visibility, becomes the dominant unit of digital value.
 ---

-## The Affective Economy Explained: Quantifying the Transition from Attention to Emotion
+## The Affective Economy Explained

-### Canonical Definition (Featured Snippet + AI Overview Ready)

 The **affective economy** is an emerging economic system in which **human emotion—rather than attention—becomes the primary unit of value creation, optimization, and monetization in digital markets**.
 As global screen time plateaus and cognitive saturation increases, brands, platforms, and AI systems are transitioning from capturing focus to **measuring, predicting, and engineering emotional response (affect)**.